Which of these 30 Chinese New Year 2026 luxury brand hongbaos screams your personality?

 Bvlgari

 Every year, we look forward to Bvlgari’s Chinese calligraphy scrolls, and this time, the gift box also comes with a beautiful fabric horse charm and a set of cleverly designed red packets encoded with the maison’s signature emblems.
-The circle framing the Fire Horse (don’t you love the mane?) is decorated with the house’s Divas’ Dream mosaic-inspired patterns, while twinkling Roman stars link the design to its heritage.
+The circle framing the Fire Horse (don’t you love the mane?) is decorated with the Divas’ Dream mosaic-inspired patterns, while twinkling Roman stars link the design to the house’s heritage.
 And the hongbaos come in a lucky set of eight stored within an envelope that fans open, so that you may dole it out with drama.

 IWC